trevor-webster/2024Fall-MOCS2/notebooks/# Finals project.md

 The authors suggest that the optimal solution is a minimal connectivity topology that eliminates all links except those which have just enough capacity (442), and we will demonstrate if this holds.

 by finding optimal topologies that minimize cost of within reliability and delay constraints.

+## Methods
+### Robustness
+Robustness was evaluated for network topologies for the two parameters from Evolving networks
+- [internal links][7] after each new node $n$ internal links are added to randomly selected nodes
+- [Aging][9] parameter $\nu$ that governs dependence of attachment proabability on node's age

+These were chosen because they can be easily modeled and are two mechanisms explain how real world data networks that build upon the Barabási-Albert model to take their form. $n$ and $\nu$ took a sweep of negative and positive values.
+For each topology in the sweep, nodes were randomly removed until nil, and a plot of the LCC with respect to $f_c$ was done.
+The critical fraction $f_c$ was found by application of (8.7)

+### Cascading failures

+A data network is simulated by one of two routing algorithms discussed next.
+Packets are generated at random with a uniform probability $p = 0.5$ at an origin randomly selected node to a random destination node.

+To simulate failure, a packet fails at a node when the node's capacity is exceeded, and is rejected.
+The packet is then retransmitted by the last node prior to failure.
+Failures were tracked by the node of occurrence.

 ### Heuristic methods for capacity assignment

 These methods perturb a network topology by changing capacities of nodes, searching around a current topology to be evaluated with respect to.
-(442)
+Research has shown a closed form combinatorial approach to be difficult (442)

 We borrow and restate these methods.
 At the start of each iteration, there is available a current best topology and a trial topology.
 1. Assign flows.
 Flows are found from statistics.
 We used the average flow per node